 For example, say that your product’s base price is $100.
 You can give people the option to either pay the $100 immediately or make three payments of $40, for example, meaning they’d ultimately end up paying a total price of $120 with the payment plan.

-While you won’t receive all the money upfront, this strategy can help make your course more accessible to a greater number of shoppers.
+While you won’t receive all the revenue upfront, this strategy can make your course more accessible to a greater number of shoppers.
 In addition, it can result in more revenue in the long run.

 7. Organize your content on your chosen platform